ACTIVITIES

 Immerse yourself in the ultimate luxury - discovering the world and yourself.

 The diverse landscapes of the Golden Circle, the Highlands and the South Shore are within easy reach of Torfhús Retreat.
 There is a huge variety of days trips available ranging from mountain hiking and helicopter sightseeing to visiting geysirs, glaciers and thundering waterfalls.
-Take a walk along the black sand beaches of the South Shore, snorkelling between techtonic plates or head to an 8,000 year old lava cave to see its colourful volcanic wall.
+Take a walk along the black sand beaches of the South Shore, snorkelling between tectonic plates or head to an 8,000 year old lava cave to see its colourful volcanic wall.
 We know our island intimately and can help create many perfect days away from the crowds to experience Iceland at its very best.

 Golden Circle